Train the Trainer (TTT)

 5) Evaluation

-- Utilized Copilot to surface patterns in open-ended pilot feedback
+• Utilized Microsoft Co-pilot to surface patterns in open-ended pilot feedback

 WHAT CHANGED (RESULT)

-Supervisors reported fewer clarifying interventions after the pilot — trainers were delivering in a more uniform structure.
-Learners described sessions as more “clear and organized.”
+Supervisors reported fewer clarifying interventions after the pilot.
+Trainers were delivering in a more uniform structure, and learners described sessions as more “clear and organized.”.

-Even more importantly: leads said they finally felt like facilitators, not just tribal knowledge holders.
+What was even more important: Manufacturing Leads said they finally felt like facilitators, and not just tribal knowledge holders.